Login to your account

 Trichomonas vaginalis is a sexually transmitted infection that is caused by an organism called a protozoan - or parasite - which is transferred during unprotected sex.
 This protozoan primarily affects the urethra and is more commonly found in women, though the infection does occur in men.
 The parasite is similar in size to a white blood cell and is mobile through the vaginal and urethral tissues, which causes tissue ulceration.

-Ureaplasma urealyticum is a very common bacterial infection that affects up to 70% of women and men.
-Though it is mostly spread through sexual contact, ureaplasma urealyticum is not always classified as an STI, and can sometimes be referred to...
+Ureaplasma urealyticum, or U.urealyticum, is a very common bacterial infection that affects up to 70% of women and men.
+Though it is mostly spread through sexual contact, ureaplasma urealyticum is not always classified as a sexually transmitted in...

 Ureaplasma urealyticum is one of the most common bacterial STIs, affecting almost 70% of both women and men.
 It can be transmitted through unprotected sexual contact, as well as through blood and saliva.
 It is highly contagious and often does not display any symptoms.
 If it is not treated with antibiotics, it can lead to infertility.